ERAU-CORALS/Requirements/publish-markdown/SLR_3.md

 ## Testbed Roll <small>SLR_3.2</small> {#SLR_3.2 }

-CORALS shall be capable of roll to ±180°.
+The testbed shall be capable of roll to ±180°.

 *Parent links:* [OBJ-3 Range of Motion](OBJ.html#OBJ-3)